dsrvlabs/vatz/docs/design.md

 ---

 # VATZ Project Design (v2)
-TBD, Will be release on 2024.
+The comprehensive design of VATZ v2 is presently in the development stage, with an anticipated release scheduled for 2024.
-Please, contact us if you have any question or comment about `VATZ` v2
+Should you have any inquiries or feedback regarding VATZ v2, do not hesitate to contact us.